CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 Now, our prioritization is very simply: we walks the table row by row, from left to right.
 In each cell, we find songs that satisfy the condition, and then we listen to them before moving on to the next cell.
 For example, the first cell is songs that released in 2007 and hit 1M views within 100 days.

-The first row is songs that hit 1M views in the very short time (within 100 days).
+Songs in the first row hit 1M views in the very short time (within 100 days).
 These songs have great impact in the Vocaloid history.
 Hence we should listen to them first before moving on to the next row.
 Some examples are [メルト](https://www.nicovideo.jp/watch/sm1715919), [千本桜](https://www.nicovideo.jp/watch/sm15630734), [砂の惑星](https://www.nicovideo.jp/watch/sm31606995), [乙女解剖](https://www.nicovideo.jp/watch/sm34470195), and etc.

-The second row is songs that hit 1M views within a year of time.
-These songs, although are not as famous as the first row, usually becomes the memory of the year the song belongs to.
-For example, [magnet](https://www.nicovideo.jp/watch/sm6909505), [夕景イエスタデイ](https://www.nicovideo.jp/watch/sm21513190), [太陽系デスコ](https://www.nicovideo.jp/watch/sm30469574), [まにまに](https://www.nicovideo.jp/watch/sm40349788), and etc.
+Songs in the second row hit 1M views within a year of time.
+A year of time tbh is still a short period.
+These songs, although are not as famous as the first row, usually becomes the symbol in that year.
+For example, [magnet](https://www.nicovideo.jp/watch/sm6909505) from 2009, [夕景イエスタデイ](https://www.nicovideo.jp/watch/sm21513190) from 2013, [太陽系デスコ](https://www.nicovideo.jp/watch/sm30469574) from 2017, [まにまに](https://www.nicovideo.jp/watch/sm40349788) from 2022, and etc.

-The first two rows together will give you a good shape the Vocaloid history, but that's only around 100 songs, and I highly recommend you keep on going to the third row.
-In fact, most songs fall into this row.
-They didn't reach 1M views in a short time, but still, that is 1M views.
-Since this row contains a lot of songs, in this row, you can see how different era in Vocaloid history have different style of Vocaloid songs.
-The great diversity of music style is one of advantage of Vocaloid.
-That's why I still highly recommend you listen to songs in this row.
+For those who are inpatient, the first two rows together around 100 songs should be enough to give you a good shape of the Vocaloid history, but I still highly recommend you keep on going to the third row.
+Songs in the third row didn't reach 1M views in a short time, but still, that is 1M views.
+Since this row contains a lot of songs (maybe around 200~400?), in this row, you will experience the wide diversity of Vocaloid music style, and see how different era in Vocaloid history have different style of Vocaloid songs.
+That's why I still highly recommend you finish listening to songs in this row.

 Upon here, you should have a clear understanding of Vocaloid history.
 If you are still interested in listening more, you can continue the last row, but it is optional.